Autism Awareness Month and a Word from Our Teachers

 The event has always striven to “spread awareness, promote acceptance, and ignite change.”
 This year, the Autism Society has come out with a new campaign, titled “Celebrate Differences”.

-This campaign was designed knowing that the number of children with autism or other exceptionalities has nearly doubled in the last decade.
-Because of this, there are a growing number of children from various walks of life who are looking for acceptance and to be celebrated for their differences.
+This campaign was designed knowing that the number of teens with autism or other exceptionalities has nearly doubled in the last decade.
+Because of this, there are a growing number of teens from various walks of life who are looking for acceptance and to be celebrated for their differences.

 We at PS Academy notice how each student is unique and different, which is one of the reasons why we offer different clubs for our students.
 There is no student blueprint and we want to promote those various interests and likes for every student that walks through our doors.